MichaelMKKelly/LocalDeck-Review/Review.rev2.md

 for my orginal review and feedback please see here - https://github.com/MichaelMKKelly/LocalDeck-Review/blob/main/Review.rev1.md

-This review will be focused on the Rev2 and my experience with it.
+This review will be focused on the Rev2 and my experience with it during unboxing and onboarding.

+NB: I have not used the device for any length of time as of yet. but will add further information if I find anything else worth noting.

 ## Reasons for getting